 Dial the Health Center at 610-526-7360 between the hours of 9am-4pm Monday-Friday when school is in session and request to make an appointment with a counselor.
 Usually students are offered appointments within a week from the time they call.
-In the event a student needs to cancel or change their appointment, they must call 24hours prior to their appointment to cancel.
+In the event a student needs to cancel or change their appointment, they must call 24 hours prior to their appointment to cancel.
 All cancellations made less than 24 hours prior to the respective appointment will be assessed a $20.00 late cancellation fee.

 Additionally, support and psychoeducational groups may be offered throughout the year on a variety of issues, depending on student interest.

-Email communication can be intercepted in transmission or misdirected.
-Therefore it is the Counseling Services' policy to obtain informed consent from a student to communicate with that student the minimum necessary information regarding counseling appointments.
+Email communications can be intercepted in transmission or misdirected.
+Therefore, it is the Counseling Services' policy to obtain informed consent from a student to communicate with that student the minimum necessary information regarding counseling appointments.
 Sensitive clinical information should not be included in any email transmission.
 In the event that a student requests sensitive information via email communication, the counselor will encourage the student to call the Counseling Service to arrange a phone conversation or office visit to discuss the matter.

-In the case of a life threatening emergency, call 610-526-7911.
+In the case of a life threatening emergency, call Campus Safety at 610-526-7911.

 When the Health Center is closed and you have a counseling concern that cannot wait until the Health Center reopens at 9am, contact ProtoCall Services at 610-526-7778 to speak with the On-Call Counselor.